 Are you connected to other Baptists?

-Our most significant Baptist partnership is with the Canadian Association of Baptist Freedoms (CABF).
+Our most significant Baptist partnership is with the Canadian Association for Baptist Freedoms (CABF).
 This is a small group of Baptists, primarily in the Maritimes, that affirms historic Baptist freedoms.
 Our ministers are credentialed by the CABF.

 We are also affiliated with the Halifax Regional United Baptist Association and Alliance of Baptists.
 We support financially the social justice work of the Canadian Baptist Ministries and the Baptist World Alliance.